vadi2/DHP-integrations-temp/input/pagecontent/index.md

 - **Composition** - document header with metadata, sections, and attestation
 - **Referenced resources** - the actual clinical data (Patient, Observation, Condition, etc.)

-#### Why Clinical Documents instead of Questionnaires
+#### Why Clinical Documents

 Clinical Documents provide essential characteristics that make them the preferred approach for healthcare forms:

 - **Persistence** - documents remain unaltered for regulatory periods (5, 10, or more years as required by law), surviving beyond their original servers and formats
+- **Profile re-use** - Clinical Documents leverage standard FHIR resources, enabling re-use of UZ Core profiles wherever they are a fit, promoting consistency across the healthcare ecosystem
+- **Secondary use and interoperability** - Clinical Documents (as FHIR Bundles) can be easily split into individual standard FHIR resources for analytics, reporting, and data exchange, whereas Questionnaire responses have custom data models that vary by questionnaire, making them more challenging to process
 - **Stewardship** - healthcare organizations maintain clear responsibility for document care and integrity
 - **Authentication** - documents are designed as complete assemblages intended for legal authentication and attestation by healthcare providers
 - **Context establishment** - documents provide default context for all contained information, ensuring proper interpretation
 - **Human readability** - mandatory narrative requirements ensure that authenticated content is clearly presented and reproducible across different systems, essential for both clinical use and legal validity
-- **Secondary use and interoperability** - Clinical Documents (as FHIR Bundles) can be easily split into individual standard FHIR resources for analytics, reporting, and data exchange, whereas Questionnaire responses have custom data models that vary by questionnaire, making them more challenging to process
-- **Profile re-use** - Clinical Documents leverage standard FHIR resources, enabling re-use of UZ Core profiles wherever they are a fit, promoting consistency across the healthcare ecosystem

 In contrast, Questionnaire resources are designed primarily for data capture workflows rather than long-term authenticated storage.
 Clinical Documents better align with regulatory requirements for healthcare documentation, including mandatory retention periods and the need for legally attestable records.